You can now add and configure table visualizations in your Stories!

 To begin building your table, you will need to add columns.
 There are several ways to add columns to create your table:

-Click Select all to add all available columns from your selected data source.
+Click Add all to add all available columns from your selected data source.

 Click Reset to remove all selected columns from your table.

-Click the dropdown and scroll to select a column.
+Click the dropdown to type and select multiple columns.

 Rearrange columns